dart-lang/language/working/0649 - Import shorthand/proposal.md

 (We can allow spaces between identifiers/keywords and `:`, `.` and `/`, but it will be harder to read and it makes the grammar less extensible).

-The shorthand syntax can also be used for `export` and declarations, but no in `part` declarations.
+The shorthand syntax can also be used for `export` and declarations, but not in `part` declarations.
 The new syntax only denotes *libraries*, not *files*.
 It also does not work for `part of` declarations because `part of foo.bar.baz;` is already valid syntax.
 We may want to disallow this existing syntax so that you can use the full shorthand syntax with no exceptions. _(Please do disallow the old part-of format where you use the parent library *name*)._

 ## Semantics